NOWS: Neural Operator Warm Starts for Accelerating Iterative Solvers: Method

-Once trained, the neural operator is integrated into the NOWS workflow (Fig.~\ref{fig:nows_workflow}).
+Once the neural operator is trained, it is integrated into the NOWS workflow (Fig.~\ref{fig:nows_workflow}).
 The essential idea is simple: instead of relying on the neural operator for the entire solution process, we use it to provide an accurate initial guess for a conventional iterative solver.
 This initialization reduces the magnitude of the initial residual, allowing the solver to converge in significantly fewer iterations while maintaining its native guarantees of stability and accuracy.
-Crucially, the approach is solver-agnostic: any iterative scheme with any preconditioner, including conjugate gradient, GMRES, and multigrid methods, can be combined with NOWS.
-Similarly, the framework is independent of the underlying numerical discretization, and can be applied with finite element, finite difference, isogeometric, or finite volume methods.
+In other words, the NOWS framework uses a trained neural operator to provide an initial guess for a conventional iterative solver rather than replacing the solver itself.